arnispen/fino/README.md

 PINATA_JWT=your_pinata_jwt_token_here
 ```

-Or use the `--pinata-jwt` flag with commands.
+Or use the `--pinata-jwt` flag with the send command.

+> **Note**: Pinata JWT is only required for sending files (uploading to IPFS).
+Receiving files doesn't require any API keys.

 ## 📖 **Usage**